zed-alpha/shadow-gadgets/README.md

 # Shadow Gadgets

-A utility library for Android with various tools to help fix the elevation shadow artifacts visible on `View`s<sup>*</sup> with transparent or translucent backgrounds.
+A utility library for Android with various tools to help fix the elevation shadow artifacts visible on `View`s and `Composable`s with transparent or translucent backgrounds.

 <img src="images/examples_before.png" width="85%" />